 3. Trash your trash and scoop the poop

 - Take pictures and memories, and leave only the print of your shoe.

 - Remove hitchhikers: The seed kind.
 Invasive plants threaten park ecology.
 Check your boots after your hike.

 - Pay it forward: Feeling ambitious?
 Pack out someone else’s trash or doggy doo bag (never pick up anything dangerous, let a ranger know where it is); or volunteer for a restoration project.

 5. Be mindful with fire

-- Do we mind?
-Many public lands prohibit fires.
+- Many public lands prohibit fires.
 Here at State Parks, we prohibit fires outside of fire rings and when fire danger is extreme.

-- Have you minded?
-If a fire is permitted in the area you’re visiting, make sure to keep an eye on it and put it out, dead out, before walking away.
+- If a fire is permitted in the area you’re visiting, make sure to keep an eye on it and put it out, dead out, before walking away.
 Put your fire out before you go to bed if you’re camping.
-Remember tiki torches are not allowed in camp or on the beach.
+Remember tiki torches are not allowed at any time.

 - Keep in mind: Any fire (or spark) can start a fire.
 This could be anything from a smoldering cigarette or a candle to a spark from your engine on dry grass.

 * The park manager may place temporary restrictions on fires in the park during high fire danger – especially in the summer when its hot, dry and windy.